DataDog/documentation/content/tracing/advanced_usage/_index.md

 {{% /tab %}}
 {{% tab "Python" %}}

-Distributed tracing is disabled by default.
-Refer to the configuration documentation for each framework to enable it.

-Distributed tracing is supported in the following frameworks:
+Distributed tracing is enabled by default and supported in the following frameworks:

 | Framework/Library | API Documentation                                                   |
 | ----------------- | :------------------------------------------------------------------ |